sodafoundation/documentation/content/guides/installer-guides/_index.md

 ---
-title: Installer Guides
+title: SODA Installer Guides
 description: "All the installation guides and documentation go here"
 weight: 10
 disableToc: false
 ---
-# SODA Installers
+## SODA Installers

 SODA Foundation Release supports different kinds of installation methods.
 You can find the details of the SODA Installer as below: